neurodata/ndreg/README.md

 ### Expected Output

-The last 2 cells in the demo notebook should look like the same imnage.
-This indicates that the registration process was a sucess!
+The last 3 cells in the demo notebook display images that should look the same (both the LDDMM registered image and the displacement field warped image) and a mean squared error

 ### Congrats, you've succesfully run ndreg!